 Today, the original wave-particle debate is often subsumed into quantum

 theory, where not only do electromagnetic waves have particle-like features,

-but particles also have wave-like feature.
+but particles also have wave-like features.
 In this context, accepted

 science might be said to have already embraced the idea that matter